bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 More information about [CMD](https://docs.docker.com/engine/reference/builder/#cmd)

-## What's next
+## What’s next
 That was a lot on Dockerfiles.
-Next we'll be looking at actually building and running our image!
+Next we’ll be looking at actually building and running our image!